GIPC3: Clinical signficance

-Genetics
+Animal studies

 In the mouse, a missense mutation in Gipc3 (c.343G>A) leads to a non-synonymous amino acid replacement (p.G115R) in the loop connecting two beta strands of the PDZ domain.
 Glycine 115 is conserved in all GIPC proteins.

 Missense (c.785C>T; p.
 L262R) and nonsense (c.903G>A, p.W301X) mutations in human GIPC3 cause congenital sensorineural hearing impairment in families segregating non-syndromic hearing loss DFNB15 and DFNB95.

-Phenotypes

 Mice of the Black Swiss strain develop early-onset slowly progressing sensorineural hearing loss.
 A genetic study identified two quantitative trait loci (QTL) that control hearing function.
 One QTL, named age-related hearing loss 5 (ahl5) localizes to chromosome 10 and accounted for ca. 60% of the variation in hearing thresholds.
 A second QTL, ahl6, localized to chromosome 18 and has a smaller effect size.
 Besides their hearing impairment, Black Swiss mice also are hypersensitive to acoustic stimulation, reacting with seizures (audiogenic seizures) to loud white noise.
 A genetic locus conferring susceptibility was identified (juvenile audiogenic monogenic seizures1, jams1) on chromosome 10.
 A positional cloning approach aimed to decipher the genetic basis of both the hearing loss and audiogenic seizure susceptibility subsequently identified the glycine to arginine substitution in Gipc3 as the underlying cause.